 This course is a comprehensive program, led by our expert facilitator.
 Learn with like-minded peers to expertly prepare for the CIPM exam.
 See below for the program in detail.

 - The benefits of learning in an environment which includes being able to share first hand experiences and questions with privacy-experienced peers

 - Guidance from our expert facilitator

-- IAPP textbook (digital copy + hard copy shipped within Australia)
+- IAPP textbook (digital copy + hard copy shipped within Australia and to NZ)